benjajaja/civtrade/Reddit post.md

 - Fixed the last remaining SQLi-possible area, I don't know how I missed it the first time but they should all be gone now

-- Fixed a few XSS areas, they *should* be removed entirely.

-Those were both very serious security holes, hopefully it's pretty secure now.

-- Added a **very giltchy and rudamentary** PM system.
-It should, quite frankly, not be used right now, it's still in very early beta.
+- Added a very giltchy and rudamentary PM system.
+It's nowhere near completion and doesn't always work but it's there and I'll get it working soon.

 - http://beta.civtrade.com is now where I'll test my changes before pushing them to the main server/github.
+This means no more random crashes/errors on the pages

-- Errors have been disabled on the main site (this should have been done a while ago)
+- Errors have been disabled on the main site

-- Removed copy to clipboard (do you really need something to help you with this?)
+- Removed copy to clipboard

-- Created a reset password thing, to reset your password hop on to civcraft and type **/msg gastriko register resetpw**
+- Created a reset password thing, to reset your password, just hop on to civcraft and type **/msg gastriko register resetpw**

 ----